marcus-grant/notes/glob-pattern.md

 > 2 characters followed by `.txt`.
 >
 > In addition to matching filenames,
-> globas are also used widely for matching arbitrary strings *(wildcard matching)*.
+> globs are also used widely for matching arbitrary strings *(wildcard matching)*.
 > In this capacity a common interface is `fnmatch`.

 In addition to matching filenames, globs are also used widely for matching arbitrary strings (wildcard matching).
 In this capacity a common interface is fnmatch.

 ## Software Implementing or Deploying Glob Patterns